oreillymedia/expert-intelligence-skills/README.md

 ## Install

-Install [`oreilly-expert-intelligence`](plugins/oreilly-expert-intelligence) for the complete 11-skill toolkit.
+Install [`oreilly-expert-intelligence`](plugins/oreilly-expert-intelligence) for the complete complete toolkit.
 To install one skill instead, choose it from the table above; each skill's README covers what it produces, the prompts it fires on, and step-by-step install instructions for Claude desktop, the Claude CLI, and Codex.